ibmecod/bluemix-hue-filebrowser/README.md

   4. Enter *8000* under **Public Ports**
   5. Expand **Advanced Options** and select the app you created in the previous section under **Service Binding**
   6. Click **CREATE** and wait until the container shows as being started
-  7. Note the Public IP assigned to the container once it has been started and make sure it's been mapped to app bound to your instance of the IBM Analytics for Apache Hadoop Service
+  7. Note the Public IP assigned to the container once it has been started and make sure it's been mapped to the app bound to your instance of the IBM Analytics for Apache Hadoop Service

    ![hue filebrowser screenshot](/screenshots/runningcontainer.png)